JeffreyRodriguez/Liberator12k/Receiver/Forend/README.md

 CAFE12 and CAFE12+ forends do not share parts.

 The CAFE12 will be slightly cheaper, and you can easily source the parts from your local hardware stores.
+The pipe seam must be removed from the barrel, a large rat tail or half-round file works nicely.
+This may take some WORK.
+Pipe seams suck and are sketchy.

-4130 tubing is *much* stronger than pipe, but you'll have to purchase it from a metals supplier.
+The CAFE12+'s normalized 4130 tube is much stronger **and** seamless.
+You'll have to purchase it from a metals supplier.
 Since it's stronger, machining is harder as well - don't use a pipe cutter on 4130 tubing.

 Using an Official [Liberator12k.com Store](https://liberator12k.com/store/) Kit?
 Go to [2a: CAFE12+ Forend](TopBreak_CAFE12+.md)